Wazuh on K8s: 7 Frameworks, Auto-Remediation, One Chart

 - WazuhVulnerabilitiesDetected — >50 vulnerabilities on a node (warning)

-- WazuhFIMSpikeDetected — Unusual rate of file changes (warning)
+- WazuhFIMSpikeDetected — unusual rate of file changes (warning)

 - WazuhAlertStorm — >50 alerts/sec indicating an active incident (critical)

-The Grafana dashboard is auto-discovered via sidecar label and shows: agent status, compliance score gauge, SCA pass/fail per node, vulnerability trends, FIM event rate, and alert rate with threshold highlighting.
+The Grafana dashboard is auto-discovered via sidecar label and shows: agent status, compliance score gauge, SCA pass/fail per node, vulnerability trends, FIM event rate, alert rate with threshold highlighting.

 - NetworkPolicy — Agent pods can only reach the Wazuh manager, DNS, and the Kubernetes API.
 Webhook pods only accept traffic from the API server.